mtlynch/mtlynch-hugo/content/posts/human-code-reviews-1/index.md

 discuss_urls:
   reddit: https://www.reddit.com/r/programming/comments/75wmuw/how_to_do_code_reviews_like_a_human/
   hacker_news: https://news.ycombinator.com/item?id=15475902
-excerpt: "Lately, I\u2019ve been reading articles about best practices for code reviews.\
+description: "Lately, I\u2019ve been reading articles about best practices for code\
-  \ I notice that these articles focus on finding bugs to the exclusion of almost\
+  \ reviews.
+I notice that these articles focus on finding bugs to the exclusion of\
-  \ every..."
+  \ almost every..."
 date: '2017-10-12'
 ---